-Once the loan is in default, it will likely be sold to a collection agency, who can take legal action against you to recuperate the money owed.
-Plus, the negative item stays on your credit report for seven years and can lower your credit score by 100 points or more.
+Once the loan is in default, they will likely sell it to a collection agency.
+The collection agency can take legal action against you to recuperate the money owed.
+Plus, the negative item stays on your credit report for seven years.
+It can also lower your credit score by 100 points or more.

-As if trashing your credit score wasn’t bad enough, defaulting on your student loan can have more serious consequences depending on where you live.
+In addition to hurting your credit score, defaulting on your student loan can have even more severe consequences depending on where you live.

 Some states have passed laws to suspend your driver’s license in the event of student loan default.
 Other state laws suspend professional licenses, such as health care and cosmetology.

-While those decisions don’t seem to help someone who has trouble paying student loans, they still, unfortunately, exist in many places.
-Several state legislatures are working to repeal these laws, so you need to fully research your exact location to understand potential consequences relevant to you.
+Those decisions don’t seem to help someone who has trouble paying student loans.
+But, unfortunately, they still exist in many places.
+Several state legislatures are working to repeal these laws.
+So, you need to thoroughly research your exact location to understand potential consequences relevant to you.

 Why Bankruptcy Is Not the Solution to Your Student Loan Problems

 Sometimes people with overwhelming debt consider filing for bankruptcy if it looks like they won’t ever be able to repay what they owe.
 And while this has severe financial consequences, there are some extreme circumstances where this might be the best option available.

 The problem with both Chapter 7 and Chapter 13 bankruptcy is that neither one allows for the dismissal of student loans.
 So, even if you successfully file for bankruptcy, you will still owe your student loans.
 They will not be discharged.

 The only exception to this rule is if you can demonstrate undue hardship.

 - Poverty – that you won’t be able to afford basic living standards if you have to repay your student loan.